ID

 directive @asFacet on INPUT_FIELD_DEFINITION

-emitSupportingTypes() then turns the Plan into TypeSpecs: <ConnName>FacetsType and each <Scalar>FacetValueType join the sorted list emitted to the schema sub-package.
-If the wrapped field has no filter input, or the filter input has no @asFacet fields, no facet entries land on the plan and the Connection is emitted exactly as today.
+If the carrier has no filter input, or the filter input has no @asFacet fields, no facet entries are registered and the Connection is synthesised exactly as today.
 No error, no warning.

 Success Criteria